dadit97/Razorback-Project/Documentation/Documentation.md

 To build the chassis, the protection plates and the wheels I used some woodworking machines that I have access to.
 The dimensions have been estabilished by scaling some images knowing the total length and width of the model.

 In the structure two pulleys were placed to reduce the speed of the main motors, these will transmit the power to the geared wheels,which were taken from an old Meccano kit.
-A structure to hold the motors in place has been installed in the center of the body.
+A structure to hold the motors in place has been installed in the middle of the body.

 |**Main structure**|
 |:--:|